eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 When possible, ask questions in two directions.

-Whenever you have a term with a definition, the obvious thing to do is to ask "What is the definition of [term]?".
-You can also ask: "What is the term for [definition]?".
+Whenever you have a term with a definition, the obvious thing to do is to ask for the definition from the term, e.g.:

+>Q: What is the order of a group?
+>
+>A: The cardinality of its underlying set.

+But you can also ask for the term from the definition, e.g.:

+>Q: What is the term for the cardinality of a group?
+>
+>A: The group's order.

+When you have some notation, like $\mathbb{R}$ for the real numbers, or $\dim V$ for the dimension of a vector space, the natural thing to ask is what the notation means.

+>Q: What does $\mathbb{R}$ stand for?
+>
+>A: The set of real numbers.

+You can also ask the question backwards:

+>Q: What is the notation for the set of real numbers?
+>
+>A: $\mathbb{R}$

 ## Rule: Ask Questions in Multiple Ways {#poly}